pachyderm/pachyderm/doc/managing_pachyderm/data_management.md

 Under the hood, Pachyderm is smart enough to recognize that the output file simply symlinks to a file that already exists in Pachyderm, and therefore skips the upload altogether.

 Note that if your shuffling pipeline only needs the names of the input files but not their content, you can use [`lazy input`](http://pachyderm.readthedocs.io/en/latest/reference/pipeline_spec.html#atom-input).
 That way, your shuffling pipeline can skip both the download and the upload.
+An example for this type of shuffle pipeline is [here](https://github.com/pachyderm/pachyderm/tree/master/doc/examples/lazy_shuffle)

 ## Garbage collection